goodbuddyo/sqlalch-currencies/README.md

 # SQLAlch-Currencies README

-This app demonstrates the use of Python and the Click package to create a CLI for returning crypto currency investment info stored in a SQLite DB.
+This SQLAlch-Currencies app demonstrates the use of Python and the Click package to create a CLI for returning crypto currency investment info stored in a SQLite DB.
 The currency, date and current price data is provided with the assistance of a free but limited api from CoinGecko https://www.coingecko.com/

-This SQLAlch-Currencies app is based an awesome Pluralsight tutorial by Douglas Starnes who pateiently explains how the app works, line by line. https://www.pluralsight.com/
+The SQLAlch-Currencies app is based an awesome Pluralsight tutorial by Douglas Starnes who pateiently explains how the app works, line by line. https://www.pluralsight.com/

 Part 1 of this app (SQLAlch-Currencies) uses only SQL statements to populate an SQLite DB.